 All Work and no Play…

 Social activities —ranging from monthly happy hours and our annual LJI Family Padres Game day at Petco Park to a Halloween costume contest and an annual holiday party—are just some of the ways in which La Jolla Institute interacts as a community.
-“Life at LJI”, our quarterly newsletter keeps employees informed on events and programs available at the Institute and within the San Diego community.

 In addition to employment opportunities, the Institute provides outreach experiences for volunteers and interns who have an interest in fields related to biomedical studies.
 These experiences help young people develop their technical abilities and gain practical training in a laboratory setting.